infinitered/ignite/docs/quick-start/project-structure.md

 ```

 **Components**
 "Dumb" components are stored here.
-All data is passed into dumb component.
+All data is passed into dumb components.
 These components are often used inside a "Container Component".
 Container components are described in more detail further on.

 **Components ── Styles**
 We separate component styles from component functionality.
-Use this folder to create and store style files that matches the naming of your components.
+Use this folder to create and store style files that match the naming of your components.
 For example, a component `AlertMessage.js` would have a matching styles file called `AlertMessageStyles.js`.

 **Config**
 All application specific configuration falls in this folder.
 For example, `DebugSettings.js` is used for development-wide globals and `ReactotronConfig.js` is used for Reactotron client settings.